 Revcontent has a reputation for exceptional clients on both the publisher and advertiser side.
 It partners with publishers that are likely to generate a lot of hits on ads, which attracts advertisers who are willing to pay higher commissions.

 The catch is that Revcontent is highly selective, even more so than Google AdSense.
-To apply successfully, your site needs to report at least 50,000 monthly visitors and generate valuable content on a regular basis.
-There’s a good chance of rejection, but it’s worth a shot for Revcontent’s promise of higher engagement rates.
+To apply successfully, your site needs to report at least 50,000 monthly visitors and generate valuable content regularly.
+There’s a chance of rejection, but it’s worth a shot for Revcontent’s promise of higher engagement rates.
 Publishers are paid monthly, and the minimum payout is $50.

 InfoLinks can monetize any blog, old or new.
 It requires no setup fee, and there are no minimum requirements for page views.
 Once set up, you can quickly implement in-text ads (as well as targeted display ads, if you’d prefer) and gain insights from the reporting dashboard.